marcodebe/dicom-ecg-plot/README.md

 svg, svgz, tif, tiff.

 The signals are filtered using a bandpass (0.05-40 Hz) butterworth filter of order 1.

+LAYOUT can be one of: 3X4\_1, 4X3\_1, 12X1 (default: 3X4_1)

+New layouts can be defined adding the corresponding matrix in LAYOUT dictionary (see code).

 Work in progress, we need:
  * print textual info (patient and wave info)